linkeddatacenter/bigapi/README.md

 ## License
-BIGAPI is open-source and can be used free of charge, in non-commercial and private situations.
+BIGAPI is a research project by [LinkedData.Center](https://linkeddata.center) it is released open-source and can be used free of charge, for non-commercial and private situations.
 See our [license](LICENSE) page for details.

 ## Contributing to this site